IBMDeveloperUK/pixiedust-spark-wml/part_1.md

 ## Load customer data in the notebook

 * Run the cells one at a time.
 Select the cell, and then press the `Play` button in the toolbar.
 * Make sure the latest version of PixieDust is installed.
-If you get a warning run this code in a new cell: `pip install --upgrade pixiedust`. **Do not add --user ass suggested by PixieDust**
+If you get a warning run this code in a new cell: `pip install --upgrade pixiedust`. **Do not add --user as suggested by PixieDust**
 * Load the data into the notebook.

 ## Transform the data with Apache Spark